johnosullivan/BotLibrary/README.md

 # Bot Library

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Bot Library was born out of curiosity.
-BL is meant to act as the buffer between block and hard coding of robotics components.
+BL is meant to act as the buffer between block and hard coding of robotic components.
 The goal is to foster individual's from a younger age into the field of AI and robotics.
 Hopefully Bot Library will reduce the barrier of intimidation towards the subject."